christianromo1/Retro-Snake-Game/README.md

-Start of Snake Game programmed in C for our custom Operating System built in COMP 310
+# Snake Game programmed in C for our custom Operating System built in COMP 310
+To play the game, run: ./launch_qemu.sh